offbynull/offbynull.github.io/docs/data/learn/H2S 3D Printing/input/input.md

 `{bm} /(FreeCAD\/Part Design Workbench\/Organization\/Body\/Binding Geometry)_TOPIC/i`

-In certain cases, a piece of outside geometry may need to be pulled into the body for further manipulation (e.g., a model created using Part workbench - not Part Design workbench - always lives outside of the body).
-To import that outside geometry into the body, a subshape binder is required:
+In certain cases, a piece of outside geometry may need to be pulled into the body_FC for further manipulation (e.g., a model created using Part workbench_FC - not Part Design workbench_FC - always lives outside of the body_FC).
+To import that outside geometry into the body_FC, a subshape binder is required:

-1. Ensure the body is active.
+1. Ensure the body_FC is active.
 2. Select the outside geometry.
-3. Click subshape binder in the toolbar (green blob with 3 dots) to create a subshape binder object in the body.
+3. Click subshape binder in the toolbar (green blob with 3 dots) to create a subshape binder object in the body_FC.

 ![FreeCAD Part Design workbench subshape binder example](freecad_part_design_subshape_binder_example.png)